denolehov/VCVTyche/README.md

 ### Usage Notes

 - **Clock Division**: Select clock divisions from 1/2 to 1/16, with triplet and dotted options available via right-click menu.
-- **Synchronization**: Use reset to synchronize Kron with other modules.
-- **Mute**: Useful for performance control or chaining Krons together for a linear rhythm.
+- **Mute**: Useful for chaining Krons together for a linear rhythm.
-- **Variants**: Experiment with different variant settings to alter randomness patterns without affecting the rest of the connected Tyche modules.
-- **Dynamic Rhythms**: Modulate density for evolving patterns.
 - **Gates**: Patch Kron with VCV Gates (or any other gate source) to convert triggers to gates.
   - **Tip**: Modulate gate length with Tale!

 ## Fate

 **Fate** is a probabilistic trigger routing module (Bernoulli gate) in the Tyche collection.
 It routes incoming triggers to one of two outputs based on a user-defined probability, with its randomness influenced by the seed from the **Omen** module.

 ### Parameters, Inputs, and Outputs